Sweets & Dessert

 1/2 cup chocolate chips, 1/2 cup Reese’s Pieces candies

-• Using a 3 TBS cookie scoop, scoop dough onto lined baking sheets two inches apart.
+• Using a 3 tablespoon cookie scoop, scoop dough onto lined baking sheets 2 inches apart.

-• Bake for 11-12 minutes, rotating the pan halfway though baking.
+• Bake the cookies for 11-12 minutes, rotating the pan halfway through baking.

 • Allow the cookies to cool on the baking sheet for 5 minutes before transferring to a wire rack to cool completely.